mikee47/HardwareSPI/README.rst

 A primary use-case for this driver is to provide additional resources for the ESP8266 using SPI devices such as:

 -  MC23S017 SPI bus expander.
 Operates at 10MHz (regular SPI) and provides 16 additional I/O with interrupt capability.
 -  High-speed shift registers.
-These can be wired directly to SPI busses to expand GPIO capability.
+These can be wired directly to SPI buses to expand GPIO capability.
 -  Epson S1D13781 display controller.
 See :library:`TFT_S1D13781`.
    Evaluation boards are inexpensive and is a useful way to evaluate display modules with TFT interfaces.
    The `Newhaven NHD-5.0-800480TF-ATXL#-CTP <https://www.newhavendisplay.com/nhd50800480tfatxlctp-p-6062.html>`__